-- Make copies of all data so none is lost or ruined when memo-ing (adding researcher comments/notes to data) - Put all notes and interviews in files by date of creation - Create other files based on - o types of data (e.g., interviews, questionnaires, field notes, artifacts), - o participants (e.g., students, teachers, staff), - o organizations (e.g., health agencies, foundations, schools) - subject or topic (e.g., recruitment of students, parent involvement);

-- $\circ \quad$ do the above based upon needs and what seems reasonable. - Catalog and store all documents and artifacts - Label all files and boxes according to their contents. - Create index or table for all contents for all data. - Review research questions comparing them against data collected to ensure each question is addressed. - Identify holes in data collection and address missing data so research questions can be answered. - Collect additional data if needed.
+- Make copies of all data so none is lost or ruined when memo-ing (adding researcher comments/notes to data) - Put all notes and interviews in files by date of creation - Create other files based on - types of data (e.g., interviews, questionnaires, field notes, artifacts), - participants (e.g., students, teachers, staff), - organizations (e.g., health agencies, foundations, schools) - subject or topic (e.g., recruitment of students, parent involvement); - $\circ \quad$ do the above based upon needs and what seems reasonable. - Catalog and store all documents and artifacts - Label all files and boxes according to their contents. - Create index or table for all contents for all data. - Review research questions comparing them against data collected to ensure each question is addressed (actually, this should be addressed during questionnaire question development). - Identify holes in data collection and address missing data so research questions can be answered (this should not occur in questionnaire development, but if it does, hopefully these holes will be identified during pilot testing). - Collect additional data if needed (i.e., make revisions to questionnaire and start again).

 2b.
-Develop Initial Codes and Code Data
+Develop Initial Codes, Code Data, and Code Sheets